Fewes/VolumetricTracer/README.md

 # VolumetricTracer
 A simple way to render soft, volumetric bullet tracers in Unity.
 Only needs a unit cube and a material to render and supports instancing.

+# Usage
+See the VolumetricTracer prefab for an example on how to use it.
+To control the size of the tracer, just change the scale of the GameObject.